davyjones1210/DSI_ML6/README.md

 - Recap - meet again Friday, 11/7 7PM EST

+Notes - 11/7
+Rahul, Venkusa, Kunal present.

+- For every item added to order, there will be a quantifyable increase in revenue - purpose of recommender model.
+Start with an average.
+Done today:
+- Data cleaning, items ordered plotted but still need to do revenue per invoice as part of EDA
+-
+To do list for tomorrow
+- EDA (explotatory data analysis)
+- Data wrangling - process of transferring raw/messy data into usable data.
+Includes, cleaning and structuring of data so its ready for analysis
+-

 # First review w/ Aditya K

 Example questions of datasets: Collection of datasets.
 We give this to every cohort.